MicrosoftDocs/fabric-docs/docs/data-science/title-genre-classification.md

 ### Model training and machine learning experiments

 A machine learning experiment is the primary unit of organization and control for all related machine learning runs.
 A run corresponds to a single execution of model code.
-Machine learning experiment tracking refers to the process of managing all the different experiments and their components, such as parameters, metrics, models and other artifacts and it enables to organize all the the required  components of a specific machine learning experiment as well as reproducing past results (easily) using saved experiments.
+Machine learning experiment tracking refers to the process of managing all the different experiments and their components, such as parameters, metrics, models and other artifacts.
+Tracking enables you to organize all the required components of a specific machine learning experiment and to easily reproduce past results using saved experiments.
 Learn more about [machine learning experiments in Microsoft Fabric](https://aka.ms/synapse-experiment).